gedonizr6/noop/README.md

-# There are described real events
+# These are real events
 ## In the case of my death use these documents to punish those responsible
-sorry for my English.
+>[!NOTE]
+>Sorry for my English and unstructured narration.
+It's a draft.
 I will correct it gradually.

 I live in Ukraine for 15+ years.
 Also I have Russian citizenship.
 Some group linked to Ukrainian government trying to control me at least from the start of the Russo-Ukrainian war.